TManzini/DebiasMulticlassWordEmbedding/README.md

 * -w : If this flag is used then all the output of the analogy tasks, the debiased Word2Vecs and the MAC statistics will be written to disk in an folder named "./output"
 * -v : If this flag is used then the debias script will execute in verbose mode
 * -printLimit : An integer which defines how many of each type of analogy will be printed when executing in verbose mode

+Our vocabularies for bias detection and removal can be found under ./Debiasing/data/vocab.

 Example commands are included below for reference